gshotwell/vitamin_d_covid/README.md

 - [A study](https://www.sciencedirect.com/science/article/pii/S0168170220310558) (Mardenia et all, August 2020) of patients presenting with Covid symptoms at an Iranian hospital found that vitamin D deficiency and ACE disregulation were more commone among those who tested positive for Covid-19.
 - [A Germnan Study](https://www.mdpi.com/2072-6643/12/9/2757/htm) (Radujkovic et al, August 2020) found that vitamin D status was associated with need for mechanical ventilation and death.
 - [A smallprospective cohort study](https://pmj.bmj.com/content/early/2020/08/26/postgradmedj-2020-138712?s=09) (Baktash et all, September 2020) of older adults found that vitamin D deficiency was associated with mechanical ventilation, but not deatha.
+- [An analysis](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0239252#pone-0239252-g002) (Kaufman et all, Sept 2020) of 190,000 patients found that the probability of testing positive was associated with vitamin D levels.
+This association held across all age groups, ethnicities and geographies.

 #### Pre-infection blood samples
 *Supports link to vitamin D*